hieuvp/learning-python/data-science/pandas-basics/README.md

 - (phrasal verb) cater to somebody/something
   - to provide the things that a particular type of person wants, especially things that you do not approve of
-  - phục vụ cho, mua vui cho, giải trí cho
+  - phục vụ đến
   - e.g. they only publish novels which cater to the mass market

 <br />

 - (phrasal verb) cater for somebody/something
   - to provide the things that a particular person or situation needs or wants
+  - phục vụ cho
   - e.g. this programme caters for the masses
     (chương trình này phục vụ cho quần chúng)
   - e.g. the class caters for all ability ranges